 This is a light cheesecake, set with gelatine, a delicate lemon cheese flavour which complements strawberries beautifully.
-(If you are cooking for vegetarians there is now vegetarian gelatine available.)
+If you are cooking for vegetarians use a vegetarian gelatine.
 An ideal dessert for entertaining.

 250g (9 oz) digestive biscuits

 3 medium free range eggs

 350g (12 oz) mascarpone cheese

 Punnet of strawberries, hulled and cut into halves

 1. Mix the biscuit crumbs and melted butter together and press onto the base of a 24cm spring form tin.
 Chill.